Search

 A Russian drone struck an empty passenger train in Mykolaiv early on March 4, injuring a railway worker.
 Another drone attack targeting a train between Dnipro and Kovel was intercepted by rail staff.
 Since early March, Ukrzaliznytsia logged 18 drone strikes damaging 41 railway facilities.

-He added that there was also an attempted Russian drone attack on a train operating between the eastern-central city of Dnipro and Kovel in the northwest late on Tuesday, but it was stopped by railway workers and the drone hit a few metres away from the locomotive.
+Kuleba said there was also an attempted Russian drone attack late on Tuesday on a train operating between the eastern-central city of Dnipro and Kovel in northwestern Ukraine.
+It was stopped by railway workers and the drone hit a few metres away from the locomotive, he said.

 It reported that 18 strikes had been recorded since the start of March, damaging 41 facilities.

-Locomotives, freight cars and specialised equipment used to repair infrastructure have also been targeted, the operator said, and railway depots and bridges had also come under attack this month.
+Locomotives, freight cars and specialised equipment used to repair infrastructure have also been targeted, as well as railway depots and bridges, the operator said.

-A Russian drone attack on a commuter train in Dnipropetrovsk region killed one person and wounded seven more people on Monday.
+On Monday, a Russian drone attack on a commuter train in Dnipropetrovsk region killed one person and wounded seven others.

-(Reporting by Anna Pruchnicka; Editing by Kate Mayberry)
+(Reporting by Anna Pruchnicka; Editing by Gareth Jones)

 References